-To apply for early access for beta reader or ARC reviewer copies, Click Here
+To apply for early access for beta reader or advance reader copies, Click Here

 After years spent renting his brain out for processing power and receiving little compensation, a young college dropout lands his dream job, hunting for scammers and terrorists bent on tearing down society, in a world run almost entirely by computers that are even worse at their jobs than we were... but will do it for cheaper.
 Part office comedy, part cyberpunk, and packed with all the cold cynicism you've come to expect from me.